MaximeChretien/HerbBox2.0/BuildInstructions.md

 ![Buttons connections](images/PushButtons.png)

 Then test the buttons using the code located in src/Tests/NodeMCU/Buttons and reading the values on the Serial Monitor (Ctrl+Shift+M) while pushing the buttons
-You should get something similar to that :
+You should get something similar to that (depending on the buttons pushed):
 ```
 Lamp button : 1
 Pump button : 0